Checkpoints

 User-managed service accounts

-When you create a new Cloud project using Cloud Console and if Compute Engine API is enabled for your project, a Compute Engine Service account is created for you by default.
+When you create a new Cloud project using Google Cloud console and if Compute Engine API is enabled for your project, a Compute Engine Service account is created for you by default.
 It is identifiable using the email:

 If your project contains an App Engine application, the default App Engine service account is created in your project by default.
 It is identifiable using the email: